Julian Jonker (University of Pennsylvania)

 David Enoch has recently defended exclusive legal positivism against the charge that it cannot account for the normativity of law.
 In a nutshell, the argument is that reasons can only be given by way of triggering and that just about anything can trigger reasons, including those social facts that, according to exclusive legal positivism, exclusively determine the content of law.
 Here I turn this argument on its head.
 I shall argue that, if it were true that sources of law can give reasons only by triggering, then that would be a strong reason to adopt a non-positivist view about the grounds of law.
 The only way to escape this conclusion is to reject legal rationalism, that is, the claim that having a legal obligation to f implies having a reason to f.
 But we should not abandon legal rationalism.
 Thus, if one wants to remain an exclusive legal positivist, one should reject the triggering only hypothesis.

-Mitchell Berman (Pennsylvania)
+Mitchell Berman (University of Pennsylvania)

 Principled Positivism: How Practices Make Principles, and How Principles Make Rules

 The most fundamental question in general jurisprudence concerns what makes it the case that the law has the content that it does.
 This paper offers a novel answer.
 In brief: legal practices ground legal principles, and legal principles ground legal rules.
 I call this two-level account of the determination of legal content “principled positivism.”
 It differs from Hart’s celebrated theory in two essential respects: in relaxing Hart’s requirement that fundamental legal notions depend for their existence on judicial consensus; and in assigning weighted contributory legal norms—“principles”—an essential role in the determination of legal rights, duties, powers, and permissions.
 Drawing on concrete legal examples, the paper shows how the version of positivism that it introduces betters Hart’s in meeting the most formidable challenges to positivism that Dworkin marshaled.